 - Discharge or pus from underneath the foreskin, which may smell unpleasant

-- Unable to pull back the foreskin where before was possible.
+- Unable to pull back the foreskin where before it was possible

 - Other symptoms include a sore mouth, pain in the joints, swollen or painful glands and a general unwell feeling.